recoil-group/deadline-insitux-core-scripts/docs/making-mods/scripting/api.md

 local sound = tags.get_tagged("sound_alarm")[1]
 sound.play() -- for playing sound

+-- you can also create any instance local highlight = create_instance("Highlight") highlight.Parent = character
+highlight.Name = "highlight"

 -- you can also create sounds specifically directly local sound = sound.create()